Designers, celebrities woo shoppers around world

 Veronica Etro, who runs Etro with her brothers Ippolito, Jacopo and Kean, said it was "not a proper retail event."

 "Many enter a luxury store for the first time.
-Fashion can be intimidating, but it should not be taken too seriously," she said as dozens of shoppers lined up for a 30 euro ($39) T-shirt featuring a color flag that was raising money for charity.
+Fashion can be intimidating, but it should not be taken too seriously," she said as dozens of shoppers lined up for a 30 euro (24.40 pounds) T-shirt featuring a colour flag that was raising money for charity.

 Critics have questioned whether the event has served its purpose now that luxury retailers are doing well.